n7tae/mspot/README.md

 - **Minimum executable size**: *mspot* is tiny, especially when you compare it to the multi-mode alternatives.
 - **Excellent reliability**: You'll be the judge of that.
 Try it and find out.

-It should support most any MMDVM-type modem because a significant portion of the project is based on a stripped-down earlyer version of G4KLX Jonathan Naylor's [MMDVMHost](https://github.com/g4klx/MMDVMHost).
+It should support most any MMDVM-type modem because a significant portion of the project is based on a stripped-down earlier version of G4KLX Jonathan Naylor's [MMDVMHost](https://github.com/g4klx/MMDVMHost).
 Unlike MMDVMHost, this project does not support any display device.
 It also does not support file locking, transparent port, or remote control.

 This project will build *mspot*, a single executable program that has a built-in M17 gateway that will connect to both M17 reflectors and URF reflectors.
 The gateway portion of *mspot* is unique.
 It doesn't use the ubiquitous *time-slice* method characterized by a `clock()` routine, but rather uses a kind of *pass the baton* control scheme.